Quick Start Guide#

 print(f"Found {len(resting_state_dataset)} resting-state recordings.")

-For the end-to-end version that loads one recording and inspects its annotations, see How do I load one EEG recording from EEGDash?.
+For the end-to-end version that loads one recording and inspects its annotations, see Load one EEG recording.

 Filtering by subject#